Skip to content

 Make sense of problems and persevere in solving them

 Students learn to struggle through the process of solving challenging problems by working on challenging problems.
-Concept games present students with various challenging problems that students are motivated to complete successfully.
+Concept games present students with various challenging problems that they are motivated to complete successfully.

 Reason abstractly and quantitatively